rustyrussell/bitcoin-corpus/README.md

 arrays.
 See example/simple-analysis.c.

 ## Using the Data ##

+You will usually need a full bitcoind (ie. with txindex) to actually get the transaction contents from the hash (ie. bitcoin-cli getrawtransaction).
+To save space, they're not included here.

 It takes about a day for the memory pool to reach steady state so usually you will want to use the data from block 352305.